Discovery Center’s prairie habitat undergoes prescribed burn

 As required by law, the Discovery Center obtained a permit to conduct the burn, which was overseen by Evergy’s Green Team, Shawnee County Parks + Recreation, Gage Park Police and the Discovery Center’s Prairie Team.

-Safety precautions were taken to prevent the burn from getting out of control or bystanders from getting too close, including cordoning off the sitewalk near the fire, separating the prairie into sections to prevent the fire from getting too large, watering down areas where fire could cause damage to the building and raking up leaves and other debris where needed.
+Safety precautions were taken to prevent the burn from getting out of control or bystanders from getting too close, including cordoning off the sidewalk near the fire, separating the prairie into sections to prevent the fire from getting too large, watering down areas where fire could cause damage to the building and raking up leaves and other debris where needed.

 Loose trash that had been caught in the thick vegetation was removed and thrown away prior to the burn, as well.
 An unintended benefit of the prairie habitat is that it acts as a natural catch-all for loose trash, preventing it from blowing into neighboring areas and making it easier to collect.
 However, we ask that all patrons throw away any trash in one of two trash bins located in the parking lot prior to leaving to help keep the prairie looking beautiful.